Neighbourhood Plan

 • 2015 Re-draft the Neighbourhood Plan chapters based on the responses from the open days and the questionnaires

-• 2016 Detailed Consultation and re-writing of each chapter of the Draft Harberton Parish Neighbourhood Plan
+• 2016 Consultation with South Hams District Council and re-writing of each chapter of the Draft Harberton Parish Neighbourhood Plan

 • 2017 Site visits, site assessments and draft conditions to housing sites identified to date